NevenaDarijevic/FakePolitics/README.md

-# Political news
+# FakePolitics

-This website contains political articles from various portals.
-Admin can create, edit and delete articles.
-Readers are allowed to read and search for articles by tags and portals, as well as to leave comments on articles.
+FakePolitics is a blog that contains articles from various portals categorized according to truthfulness and credibility.
+In addition to reviewing articles, readers are also allowed to leave comments on them, as well as to report fake news.
+The blog administrator is able to add, edit or delete new items.
+Also, the admin is allowed to view statistics, as well as view the reported content.
+The admin analyzes the submitted articles and decides whether to add them to the blog and with which tag (true or false).

 ## Prerequisites

 You will need [Leiningen][] 2.0.0 or above installed.
 The application uses following libraries:
--[Compojure][]
+[Compojure][]
--[Ring][]
+[Ring][]
--[Monger][]
+[Monger][]
--[Hiccup][]
+[Hiccup][]

 [leiningen]: https://github.com/technomancy/leiningen
 [compojure]: https://github.com/weavejester/compojure